-A Panhandle mosquito trap site has recently collected mosquitoes positive for West Nile virus.
+A Panhandle mosquito trap site in Scotts Bluff County has recently collected mosquitoes positive for West Nile virus.
 These are the first confirmed positives for the season in the Panhandle.
 These positive mosquitoes give Panhandle Public Health District (PPHD), along with other health departments, an indicator of the location of the virus and where people may encounter mosquitoes carrying the virus.